Updated June 6, 2023

 Introduction to IoT Security Challenges

-With the advancements of technologies, almost infinite bandwidth and cheap data rates the IoT use cases are growing rapidly across domains.
-It is estimated that the IoT budget of Europe for 2020 will cross the mark of 240K Euros.
-Along with the increasing use cases the carriers also want to connect IoT suits with fast ready to market capabilities.
+With technological advancements, almost infinite bandwidth, and cheap data rates, IoT use cases are growing rapidly across domains.
+The estimated IoT budget for Europe in 2020 is expected to surpass 240K Euros.
+Along with the increasing use cases, the carriers also want to connect IoT suits with fast, ready-to-market capabilities.
 These things altogether leave the major security loopholes behind.
 In this article, we will go through the major security challenges for IoT use cases.

 Factors of IoT Security Challenges

-As per the statistics, there are over 25 billion connected devices are active currently and the number may cross 100 billion in the upcoming decade.
+As per the statistics, over 25 billion connected devices are active, which may exceed 100 billion in the upcoming decade.
 The major security loopholes of IoT systems are factors of the below variables.

-IoT components and manufacturers are always interested to deliver their products as soon as possible (Ready to market).
+Manufacturers of IoT components are always interested in delivering their products as soon as possible (Ready to market).
 Traditional business leaders are more interested in solid proof of results and actionable insights as fast as possible.
-To cope up with the market needs in many cases vendors ignore proper testing and finding security loopholes in their systems.
+To cope with the market needs, in many cases, vendors ignore proper testing and find security loopholes in their systems.
 This may lead to compromise the security needs.
-These are the main reasons for which traditional sectors like Insurance and BFS which deal with sensitive data are still far away from using these systems.
+These are the main reasons why traditional sectors like Insurance and BFS, which deal with sensitive data, are still far away from using these systems.

-The initial cost of setting and maintaining IoT infrastructure is too high.
-Also, there are sectors like telecom where the cost of legacy infrastructure is too high to completely replace with newer ecosystems.
-To maintain a balance between them, many times carriers go for reusing the legacy infrastructure for newer purposes.
-Though these legacy systems serve the purpose, they were not designed to cope up with modern security threats.
-This may lead the ill practitioners to gain illegal backdoor access to the organizational system.
+The initial cost of setting up and maintaining IoT infrastructure is too high.
+Also, there are sectors like telecom where the cost of legacy infrastructure is too high to replace with newer ecosystems completely.
+To maintain a balance between them, carriers often reuse the legacy infrastructure for newer purposes.
+Modern security threats are something these legacy systems were not designed to cope with, but they still serve their purpose.
+This may lead ill practitioners to gain illegal backdoor access to the organizational system.

 Industry-grade IoT systems use various cross-platform technologies and tools in the technology stack.
 These multi vendors’ systems deal with dependency on security measures.